nwinj/Vi-browser/README.md

 A new, fast, and privacy-focused browser designed and built in India.
 Our goal is to provide a safe and secure browsing experience for the people of India.
 With a modern UI, users can enjoy browsing the web without the fear of their data being collected or monitored.

+### Note: We are currently under development and expect your contributions to make this browser even better!

 # Contributing

 We are looking for contributors to help build and improve this browser.
 If you are passionate about privacy and open-source software, then this is the perfect opportunity for you.